bec-archer/SR80-Manuals/user-manual.md

 4. After the timer expires, the device automatically locks back to its assigned role

 **What happens when the timer fires:** The lock is immediate.
 If you have an admin-only screen open (like Admin Settings), it closes automatically and the app returns you to the default view for this device's role.
 The sidebar re-grays the items that require admin access.
 You won't lose any data — anything you saved is saved, but anything unsaved in an admin-only sheet is dismissed.

+**What admin elevation does and doesn't change:** Elevation gives you access to Admin Settings, lets you edit closed items, and unlocks the cost override buttons on the Front Counter.
+It does **not** change which workflow buttons you see on item cards — those are always determined by the device's assigned role.
+A Front Counter device with admin elevation still shows Front Counter actions; a Tech Station device still shows Tech Station actions.
+The device's role is what determines the view, not the elevation state.

 Admin-role devices stay unlocked permanently — the auto-lock only applies when you're elevating access on a non-admin device.